bristol-d/bbquiz/README.md

   * `.config KEY=VALUE` sets a global configuration option.
 Currently the following are supported:
     - `qn_width` (integer value): Zero-pad question numbers, for example with `qn_width=2` the questions are numbered Q01, Q02 etc. instead of Q1, Q2 etc. This is useful because when you import questions into blackboard, it displays question "numbers" (which are really strings) in lexicographic order.
     - `qidtags`: setting this to `true` creates a random ID for each question and inserts it as an invisible `<div>` at the start of the question; although it is invisible to students, it does appear when you download the CSV results of the exam so you can use it to get an accurate list of who answered which questions, if you are using random blocks.
+    - `keep_imagenames`: setting this to `true` maintains the filenames of the PNG files added to the compiled ZIP package.
+Setting this to `false` (or omitting this configuration command) results in obfuscated image filenames in the final exam - useful if the source filenames give a clue to the correct answer for a question !

 ## Question configuration